 Situated in the north of the country, Chobe National Park is Botswana’s most visited wildlife sanctuary.
-The name comes from the Chobe River which forms a natural boundary between Botswana and the Caprivi Strip in Namibia.

 The river is the lifeblood of the park, providing a year-round supply of water to the park’s thriving population of animals and birds.